 Persistent Links are URLs that connect users directly to an article, ebook, ejournal, or library database by clicking a link embedded in a webpage.
 Persistent links can be useful when creating syllabi, online reading lists or bibliographies, and other research tools.
-Persistent links can assist instructors in complying with copyright rules when downloading an article from a library database and making it available through a Scholar course or departmental website may not be allowed by the database vendor's contracts with the University.
+Persistent links can assist instructors in complying with copyright rules when downloading an article from a library database and making it available through a Canvas course or departmental website may not be allowed by the database vendor's contracts with the university.
 Linking to these articles also provides the University Libraries with more consistent usage statistics for our databases.

 The advantage of this URL is it will always point to the Summon record for this item (the article, ebook, journal, print record, etc) even when the source for that item changes: the journal switches publisher, the ebook changes platforms, or even when the item is no longer available through our subscriptions.
 The user will always be directed to our current form of access for the item.
 If we do lose access to an item, the user will see a Get VText screen that will offer access through interlibrary loan.

 We recommend using this method over all other below.

 A similar method is to use an article's DOI (Digital Object Identifier), which is a standard method for identifying electronic items like journal articles.
 DOIs often appear in the citation or the abstract of an article or even in its full-text format.
 To convert a DOI to a Web address add the following URL to the DOI http://dx.doi.org.ezproxy.lib.vt.edu/ to get a URL like http://dx.doi.org.ezproxy.lib.vt.edu/10.1021/ac0354342 which will then connect to the same service as the OpenURL resolver above to connect users to the actual article.
 Databases and vendors that use DOIs are listed below.